georgestephenson/aws-solution-architect-associate/notes/04-ASG.md

 - Custom using CloudWatch

 After scaling, you are in cooldown period, the ASG won't launch or terminate more during cooldown period.

+## Launch Configuration vs Launch Template

+Launch template newer and now what AWS recommends.
+Recommend to migrate to Launch Template

+### Launch Configuration

+- Document with information for provisioning an EC2 instance, same as you would do manually
+- Can't be modified after creation
+- Only for ASGs
+- Can't create new ones now.
+So basically deprecated.

+### Launch Template

+- Similar but more versatile
+- Can use for a one-off EC2 instance, spot fleet, or ASG
+- Versioned, so can be changed